St. George: The Brave Soldier and Dragon Slayer

-St. George lived in the late 3rd and early 4th century.
-He was a Roman soldier.
-He is known for his bravery.
-He lived during the time of the Emperor Diocletian.
-Diocletian persecuted and executed many Christians.
-St. George openly declared his belief in Jesus Christ.
-The emperor tried to convince him to renounce his beliefs and offer a sacrifice to pagan gods, but George refused.
+During the time of St. George, the Roman Empire was ruled by Emperor Diocletian.
+Diocletian was notorious for his persecution of Christians and had ordered the execution of many believers.
+St. George was one of those who openly declared his faith and was consequently sentenced to death.
+The emperor tried to convince him to renounce his beliefs and offer a sacrifice to pagan gods, but George refused, even at the cost of his life.
 He was executed in the year 303.

 Patron Saint of ...

 He is the patron saint of many countries, including Georgia, England, and Ethiopia.
-He is also the patron saint of Scouting and the military.
+He is also the patron saint of Scouting and the military, and his image is often used as a symbol of bravery and chivalry.

 Daily Mass Readings for the Optional Memorial of Saint George, Martyr